 Before I started my placement with Gleeson Recruitment Group, we had block teaching for four weeks, and we learnt 80% of our final year content.
 Then we were left to do the assignments – including a dissertation.
 In January, I then went back for one last week of teaching.
 So essentially my whole final year was condensed into the space of 5 weeks!

 How have you found it so far?

 In all honesty, I underestimated how challenging it would be.
 As soon as I left school, I worked part-time jobs in addition to full-time education; I remember thinking: surely this can’t be too different?

 This has been completely different.
-I really underestimated the challenge of working full time, while completing my final year of university at the same time.
+I really underestimated the challenge of working full-time whilst completing my final year of university.